bolajiwahab/pgrubic/docs/docs/tutorial.md

 ```

 For the full list of all supported settings, see [_Settings_](settings.md).

-### Rule Selection
+### Selecting Rules

 **pgrubic** supports [over 100 lint rules](rules.md) across **typing**, **general**, **constraint**, **unsafe migrations**, **naming**, **schema** and **security**.
 All rules are enabled by default.

 If you are introducing the linter for the first time, you might want to streamline the set of rules that are enabled.
-In order to select/deselect specific rules, we can use the `select` or `ignore` option in the `[lint]` section of the `pgrubic.toml` config file.
+In order to `select/deselect` specific rules, we can use the `select` or `ignore` option in the `[lint]` section of the `pgrubic.toml` config file.
 <details open>
 <summary><strong>pgrubic.toml</strong></summary>